Ian Brennan (sculptor): Royal commissions

 Brennan's commissions in both wood and bronze for the British Royal Household have drawn other patrons.
 In the nearly 30 years since his appointment as official sculptor to Britain's two most prestigious orders, the artist has completed commissions for the King of Spain, the Queen of the Netherlands, the King of Norway and the Emperor of Japan.

 Order of the Garter

 Over the course of decades, a number of newly created crests carved by Brennan have been positioned above the knights' choir stalls (seats) in St George's Chapel, including those of royals such as the Duke of Cambridge and prime ministers such as Margaret Thatcher.
 The gilded chrysanthemum crest of Emperor Akihito represented a somewhat different artistic challenge than is normally posed by the conventions of European heraldry.

 Brennan has also been asked to replace some of the older carvings in the chapel which have become damaged or missing.
-Among the restored Garter crests are those of King Frederick IX of Denmark, King Gustav VI Adolf of Sweden and Emperor Haile Selassie of Ethiopia.
+Among the restored Garter crests are those of King Frederik IX of Denmark, King Gustav VI Adolf of Sweden and Emperor Haile Selassie of Ethiopia.